Skip to contents

 High Seas area of the Pacific Ocean

-First we retrieve geospatial data for the North Pacific Ocean using get_boundary(), then we will crop for the area we are interested in, highlighted in red on the map.
+First we retrieve geospatial data for the North Pacific Ocean using get_boundary(), then we will crop for the area we are interested in, the planning region, highlighted in red on the map.

 high_seas <- get_boundary(type = "high_seas")